elisiondan/Performant-Vue-Tree/docs/installation.md

 npm install performant-vue-tree
 ```

 Then the underlying worker script has to be copied to the public path.
-To do so, run following script
+To do so, run the following script
 ```sh
 node node_modules/performant-vue-tree/dist/init-worker.js
 ```